 31st March 2021

-SAF is a new industrial-grade additive manufacturing technology that delivers production level throughput for end-use parts.
-Representing the culmination of more than 10 years of research and development, SAF-based 3D printers can deliver a competitive cost per part at production level throughput and with the part quality, consistency, and reliability that ensures satisfaction and high production yield.
+Representing the culmination of more than 10 years of research and development, 3D printers using SAF technology can deliver a competitive cost per part at production level throughput and with the part quality, consistency, and reliability that ensures satisfaction and high production yield.

 Consistent and Efficient Powder Management